 If you’re looking for a way to get dinner on the table FAST, this gluten free pizza dough recipe without yeast is exactly what you need.
 Trust me, I’m a professional.
 A professional at doing things the last minute.

 I work at home developing recipes all day, every day.
-About half the time, I’m sitting on my rear end writing and the other half I’m up and around the kitchen cooking, baking, photographing, doing a video (videographing?).
+About half the time, I’m sitting down at the computer developing new recipes and writing them up.
+The other half I’m up and around the kitchen cooking, baking, photographing, and shooting a video.

 But I still struggle to get dinner on the table at the last minute.
 OFTEN.
 And I still dread it, quite often.
 How can that be?

 Because this is not a hobby blog.
 It’s work—and as work, it doesn’t revolve around me and my family.
 It’s really about you and your family.
 What recipes haven’t I published yet that you might need.
 And sometimes, it’s dinner.
 But often, it’s not dinner since most dinners are naturally gluten free.

 If you’ve ever wondered why there are more recipes for cakes than dinners on this blog, that’s why!
 And since you can’t serve your three children cake for dinner and keep your self-respect (I’ve tried), when all you’ve made all day is cake.

 You’re scrambling to make dinner!
 So this is the last-minute gluten free pizza that can really save your sorry behind (and mine!).
 When we have nothing planned for dinner but still have a hungry family waiting, this is the recipe to turn to.

 How to make this gluten free pizza recipe—two ways